Automatic Failover

 See Alerts, for details on configuring email alerts related to failover.

-See Server Group Awareness, for information on server groups.
+See Server Group Awareness, for information about server groups.

 Service-Specific Auto-Failover Policy